Elli-ellgard/SatuTe/README.md

 2. **NoAlignmentFileError**: Indicates that no multiple sequence alignment file was found in the specified directory.
 Ensure your directory contains the MSA file.

 3. **ValueError**: Can occur in multiple scenarios:
-    - If the number of rate categories provided (`-nr`) doesn't match the number in the model.
     - If only the `-msa` and `-tree` options are used without specifying a model.

 ## Invalid Command Combinations: